-- Ensure that all campers have regular access to water and encourage frequent drinks.
+- Ensure that all program participants have regular access to water and encourage frequent drinks.

 - Limit or eliminate high energy running activities and long hikes.

-- Have campers minimize time in full sun and take frequent rest breaks in shaded areas.
+- Have program participants minimize time in full sun and take frequent rest breaks in shaded areas.

-- Engage campers in cooling water play on site or take them to wade in the canal/river.
+- Engage program participants in cooling water play on site or take them to wade in the canal/river when possible.

 - Facilitate frequent breaks from face-coverings for anyone who is wearing them.

-The same guidance that is used on High Heat days will apply.
+The same activities guidance that is used on High Heat days will apply.
 In addition:

-- We may cancel all or part of the day’s camps if the forecast calls for temperatures to rise over 103°.
-Decisions for morning, afternoon, and full-day camps will be made in the morning and parents/guardians will be alerted via email by 7:30 am if their child’s camp has been cancelled or if end-of camp times have been adjusted.
-You will not hear from us if camps are running as normal.
+- We may cancel all or part of a program if the forecast calls for temperatures to rise over 103°.
+For summer daycamps, decisions for morning, afternoon, and full-day camps will be made in the morning and parents/guardians will be alerted via email by an hour before the program’s scheduled start time if their child’s camp has been cancelled or if end-of camp times have been adjusted.
+You will not hear from us if programs are running as normal.

-- We will cancel all camps if the forecast calls for temperatures to rise over 110°.
-Parents/guardians will be alerted via email by 7:30 am if their child’s camp has been cancelled.
+- We will cancel all programs if the forecast calls for temperatures to rise over 110°.
+For summer daycamps, parents/guardians will be alerted via email by an hour before the program’s scheduled start time if their child’s camp has been cancelled.